coralproject/ask-docs/docs_dir/contribute/documentation/writing_documentation.md

 This section explains how the community can contribute to the Coral Project documentation.

 You can contribute to the documentation by editing existing documents for clarity or correcting errors.
 Additionally, any new features or changes to the software should be thoroughly documented.
-We value clear, consistent, thorough, readable documentation!

 Here is, briefly, how our documentation works:

 * The source documentation lives in GitHub at [https://github.com/coralproject/docs/](https://github.com/coralproject/docs/).
-* The documentation is hosted on [GitHub pages](https://pages.github.com/).
+* The documentation is hosted on [Heroku](http://coralprojectdocs.herokuapp.com/).
 * The documentation is built using [MkDocs](http://www.mkdocs.org/), a Markdown-based static site generator (geared towards building project documentation).
-* The document is deployed using a simple Mkdocs command that builds the documentation and deploys it to GitHub pages.
+* The document is deployed using a simple Mkdocs command that builds the documentation, and then the resulting generated site is pushed to Heroku.

 ## Style Guide